YJAJ/YJAJ.github.io/blog/_posts/2018-10-09-game-of-life.markdown

 ![Wikipedia Game of Life pulsar](https://upload.wikimedia.org/wikipedia/commons/0/07/Game_of_life_pulsar.gif)

 source: https://upload.wikimedia.org/wikipedia/commons/0/07/Game_of_life_pulsar.gif

+## Conway's Game of Life step by step

 As I had no idea around GUI for Java, I had to read many posts from Stack Overflow implementing different ways of Game of Life.
 The important part here was that user input of mouse click should be the initialisation of the first generation.
 After reading around some posts, I decided to divide the implementation into three four different classes.
 They are
 * Cell class that has the information about x coordinate, y coordinate, and the state of alive or dead with associated getter and setter methods;